 Being a barber has always been a mix between a profession and an art.
 And right now, there’s also the element of fashion – with barber aprons or vests playing somewhat of an important role.

-The barber shop apron: fashion or utility at this point?
+The barber apron: fashion or utility at this point?

 Barber jackets have grown into a symbol of sorts.
-It’s similar to another popular cliche – the full-beard-plus-full-sleeve-tattoos barber (who also happens to wear a vest, often a leather one.)
+It’s similar to another popular cliche – the full-beard-plus-full-sleeve-tattoos barber (who also happens to wear a barber apron, often a leather one.)

 Every industry has its cliches and in fact, I think the image presented above is a cool one anyways.